 Tips and tricks

-- This smoothie is quite thick, so if you don't have a tamper tool to help stir the ingredients as they blend, you may need to add a splash of extra liquid to help the ingredients get going.
+- The pineapple banana smoothie is quite thick, so if you don't have a tamper tool to help stir the ingredients as they blend, you may need to add a splash of extra liquid to help the ingredients get going.
 Just start small and add more as needed so the smoothie isn't too runny.

-- As I mentioned, I froze my own bananas (check out my post for kiwi banana smoothie for my technique!), but purchased my frozen pineapple chunks.
+- As I mentioned, I froze my own bananas, but purchased my frozen pineapple chunks.
 If you want to freeze your own to save for smoothies, here is a great resource on how to freeze fresh pineapple!

 That being said, you can definitely substitute either fresh banana or pineapple if you like.
 The smoothie will be thinner, so you may wish to start with less milk at first and add more as needed to get the desired texture.

-I would probably not add both fresh banana and pineapple, but instead one or the other, since I find the smoothie's texture really does benefit from having at least some frozen fruit.
+I would not add both fresh banana and pineapple.
+Instead, use either one or the other, since the smoothie's texture really does benefit from having at least some frozen fruit.

 This smoothie calls for milk, Greek yogurt and honey, which are not vegan.
 But, if you make some substitutions, you can definitely have a vegan version of this pineapple banana smoothie.
 First, swap out the milk and yogurt for plant-based versions.
 (I really like this brand of cashew yogurt!)
 Then, rather than using honey, you can substitute an equal amount of agave syrup.